 3. Enterprise Resource Planning (ERP)

 The what: ERP refers to software that a business uses to manage daily operations.
 For eCommerce operations, this means your finance, product, inventory and warehouse management systems.
-Some companies also use their ERPs as a CRM as well.
+Some companies also use their ERPs as a CRM as well (others use separate software for that purpose, such as a specialist small business CRM)

 The why: Simply put, tracking the back end of an eCommerce business is complicated.
 Having reliable software to organize your operations, collaborate between teams, optimize spending, and generate reports can be the difference between life and death as your brand scales.